Like many B2B marketing terms, the word “audience” can mean several things.

 But there are more than just a few elements that form the foundation of a strong audience.
 Without a targeted place to start, your marketing efforts may be too shaky to drive meaningful results.

 The fix?
-Building B2B custom audiences from the ground up.
+Building B2B audiences from scratch and from the ground up.

 A lot rests on your ICP.
 As the blueprint that defines the key attributes of high-fit accounts, an ICP ultimately drives things like target account list creation, audience segmentation, and organizational structure.